Creative Commons License Copyright © Michael Richmond. This work is licensed under a Creative Commons License.

 For more information

 Looking for help?
 RIT's Academic Success Center offers tutoring sessions.
-You can even sign up for physics help via Slack.
+The math department offers Math Tutoring sessions.
 There's also the UP I Physics Discord server.

 This page maintained by Michael Richmond.
 Last modified Jan 28, 2021